 A fun fact about my life is, once upon a time, I was the spokesperson for Miss Black USA.
 It's a long and somewhat layered tale, but I will say that I appreciated the opportunity to have my moment to answer the ever so popular pageant question, "So, if you could change one thing about the world, what would you do?"
 The more time that I'm on this planet and the more that I learn about human beings (whew chile), the more my answer has evolved into, "I want people to know their purpose and focus on that, so that they can thrive in it."

 Purpose is all about what we were created to do.
 This means that if you're not living out what you were made to do, on some level, your life is gonna suck.
 Sorry but I don't know any other way to put it.
 Because it doesn't matter how much money you've got, how popular you are or how much others may deem you as being successful, none of that really matters if you're not living out what you were made for.
 And you know what?
 Once you get clarity about what your purpose is, you typically find yourself only wanting to be in relationship—which means being intimately connected to, on some level—people who 1) are also in their purpose and 2) can help you to further progress on your own.

-We're just a hop, skip and jump away from 2021.
+We're just a hop, skip and jump away from a new year.
 If there is one thing that I desire for all of us, it's that we slide into a new calendar year being very clear about what we're designed to do and also that we make sure that every relationship we have has some real purpose to it.